 Occasionally, I compose short pieces for our church bulletin.
 While most would consider 250 words or less shorter than the ideal blog post, allow me to share one such recent post below.
 If such articles are useful to you or your church for similar use, consider permission granted.
 Please just tag on my blog address for the sake of reference.

-I was recently in Psalm 107, following along while listening to an online audio Bible.
+I was recently in Psalm 107, following along while listening to an online audio Bible with an immersive sound system.
 As I listened to the reader’s voice, a refrain emerged from the text, providing a natural focal point for my attention.
 Four times over (verses 8, 15, 21, 31), the writer urges us:

 “Let them think the Lord for his steadfast love, for his wondrous works to the children of man!”